RaijmakersH/az900-labs/Instructions/Walkthroughs/18-Explore the Trust Center.md

 In this walkthrough, we will access Compliance Offerings, the Service Trust Portal (STP), and Compliance Manager.

-# Task 1: Access Microsoft Compliance Offerings (5 min)
+# Task 1: Access Microsoft Compliance Offerings

 1. Open a new browser window.
-In the address bar, replace the default text with T https://servicetrust.microsoft.com/Documents/TrustDocuments.
+In the address bar, replace the default text with T https://docs.microsoft.com/en-us/compliance/regulatory/offering-home

 2. On the Compliance page, notice the offerings are grouped into **Global**, **US Government**, **Industry**, and **Regional**.